davekaj/DEPRECATED-thegraph-bonding-curves/README.md

   to the example result.
 - Please just copy paste this code and fit it into the graph front end as needed.
 No need to make this a package or anything
 - Only use the 4 exported functions `tokensToNSignal(), nSignalToTokens(), tokensToSignal(), signalToTokens()`.
 This is all that is needed in the front end

+TODO
+- getIndexerCapacity (staking)
+- pending rewards (rewards manager)
+- add tests by querying the subgraph, and, running real tests. should work on dynamic queries